-Bullion coins produced by a government are legal tender backed by the government who minted the coin.
+Bullion coins are legal tender backed by the government who minted the coin.

-Legal Tender - is a medium of payment recognized by a legal system to be valid for meeting a financial obligation.
+Legal tender is a medium of payment recognized by a recognized government to be valid for meeting a financial obligation.

-Legal tender can only be issued by the national body that is authorized to do so, such as the U.S. Treasury in the United States and the Royal Canadian Mint in Canada. (definitions by wikipedia & investopedia)
+In addition, the legal tender statute gives authorization to an institution to mint and issue the form of money to the public, such as the U.S. Treasury in the United States and the Royal Canadian Mint in Canada.

-Legal Tender gives the bullion coin a "Face Value," for instance, the 1oz.
-American Eagle Silver Bullion Coin has a face value of "ONE DOLLAR."
+Legal Tender gives all forms of money, including bullion coins, their "Face Value," for instance, the 1oz.
+American Eagle Silver Bullion Coin (right) has the face value of "ONE DOLLAR."

 Although the intrinsic value of the silver coin is worth a lot more than one dollar, the United States Government recognizes and authorizes the coin to hold the value of 'ONE DOLLAR.'

-For instance, Pan America Silver is a silver mining company; they had a contract with the Northwest Territorial Mint to exclusively produce rounds and bars with silver mined from Pan America.
+For instance, Pan America Silver is a silver mining company; they had a contract with the Northwest Territorial Mint, which has since closed, to exclusively produce rounds and bars with silver mined from Pan America.

-You can see 'Northwest Territorial Mint' inscribed along the bottom of the round (to the left).
+You can see the name 'Northwest Territorial Mint' inscribed along the bottom of the round (left).

-The New Zealand silver 'Fern' rounds and gold 'Kiwi' rounds are another example of government bullion that does not have a Face Value.
+In addition, the New Zealand silver 'Fern' rounds and gold 'Kiwi' rounds are other examples of government bullion that do not have a Face Value.